Delsin-Yu/GDPanelFramework/README.md

 ### Note when using this Framework

-While there are precautions taken in order to prevent framework crashes, there are still certain
+While there are precautions taken to prevent framework crashes, there are still certain

-The following panel event methods are execute in under `try ... catch bloack`, throwing exceptions in the overrides of these methods will not crash the framework.
+The following panel event methods are executed in under `try ... catch block`, throwing exceptions in the overrides of these methods will not crash the framework.

 - `_OnPanelInitialize`
 - `_OnPanelOpen`